 Microtrac Bluewave Benefits:

-- Proprietary Modified Mie calculations allow users to accurately measure complex particles that other particle analyser struggle to inaccurately characterise
+- Proprietary Modified Mie calculations allow users to accurately measure non-spherical particles that other particle analysers struggle to accurately characterise

 - Seamless transition from wet to dry measurement reduces down time